J-Anzules/HomeostaticExpansion/README.md

     * **StatsForPopCount_V2Results.R** - Calculates the statistical comparison of all cellular populations at different time points.
 Plots are also made for visualization of the data
 4. **Python** - Code in this folder will replicate all simulations, optimization, and sensitivity analysis done in the Matlab folder, but in Python

-## Where to Start
-The QuickSimulation.m script is the easiest bit of code to go in and start exploring the dynamics of the model.
-Improvements to the accessibility of this script is planned for the future.